Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 Per-user RPM/TPM limits; max 1–3 concurrent requests per user; queue excess requests rather than rejecting; set max input/output tokens.
 Best practice: API gateway (Kong/Nginx) for auth + rate limiting, vLLM backend for batching and queuing.

-Q8: What is the pricing model and how do I estimate cost?
+What is the GPU hosting pricing model and how do I estimate monthly cost?

 Transparent monthly billing with 1/3/12/24-month options.
 VPS: RTX Pro 2000 (16G) $95.20/mo (20% OFF); RTX Pro 4000 (24G) $159/mo (20% OFF); RTX Pro 5000 (48G) $269/mo; RTX 5090 (32G) $399/mo; RTX Pro 6000 (96G) $479/mo.
 Dedicated: A6000 $409/mo; A100-40G $360/mo (55% OFF); A100-80G $1,559/mo; H100-80G $2,099/mo.
 No hidden fees.
 See gpu-mart.com/pricing.

-Q9: How do I deploy Hugging Face models or private models?
+How do I deploy Hugging Face models or private models on a GPU server?

 CUDA and drivers are pre-installed.
 Private models upload directly from local; HuggingFace models via git clone or huggingface-cli.
 Launch your self hosted LLM inference service with vLLM/TGI/Ollama (OpenAI-compatible API); expose REST API via port.
 Most users complete deployment in minutes.

-Q10: Is OpenAI-compatible API supported?
-How do I migrate existing code?
+Is OpenAI-compatible API supported?
+How do I migrate existing code to a self-hosted LLM?

 vLLM/SGLang/Ollama all expose OpenAI-format compatible endpoints on your GPU server.
 Migration requires only changing base_url and api_key — no business logic changes.
 Most teams complete the switch in under 5 minutes.

-Q11: Can I upgrade GPU or configuration later?
+Can I upgrade my GPU VPS or dedicated server configuration later?

 You can upgrade to a higher GPU VPS tier or dedicated server at any time.
 Adding extra GPUs to the same server after deployment is not supported — select a multi-GPU plan at initial deployment.

-Q12: Is there a free trial or refund guarantee?
+Is there a free trial available for GPU hosting?

 GPU Mart offers hourly pay-as-you-go billing for quick testing.
 A 24-hour free trial is also available — verify your actual workload before committing to a monthly plan.